data-insights-fun/Data_Science/6.OpenCV/README.md

 # OpenCV

 This repository provides a comprehensive guide to getting started with **OpenCV** in Python.
-We cover the fundamental concepts of OpenCV, including reading images and videos, performing image transformations, drawing shapes and text, and advanced topics like color spaces, masking, edge detection, and face detection/recognition.
+I cover the fundamental concepts of OpenCV, including reading images and videos, performing image transformations, drawing shapes and text, and advanced topics like color spaces, masking, edge detection, and face detection/recognition.

 <img src = "https://user-images.githubusercontent.com/37084898/45520936-611ee100-b7d9-11e8-816b-38a4ff6cb3f4.gif">

 ## Getting Started

 To begin with, ensure you have Python installed on your system.
-We recommend using a virtual environment for this project.
+I recommend using a virtual environment for this project.
 Here's how to check your Python version:

 ```bash
 py --version